OlgaD400/OlgaD400.github.io/_pages/about.md

   - /about.html
 ---

 My name is Olga Dorabiala, and I'm a postdoctoral scholar with the AI Institute for Dyanmical Systems at the University of Washington 🏔.
-I'm currently doing a stint in London, UK 💂‍♀️ as a visitng researcher at the Alan Turing Institute.
+I'm currently doing a stint in London, UK 💂‍♀️ as a visiting researcher at the Alan Turing Institute.
 My research is primarily focused on developing novel methods for unsupervised learning, particularly dimensionality reduction and clustering.
 Some of my interests include,

   * Creating methods that are robust to outliers and noise, either through techniques such as bagging and bootstrapping or by taking an optimization approach and directly augmenting a methods’ objective function.
   * Exploring ways to provide uncertainty quantification for methods where analytical solutions are impractical.